cmontalvo251/Processing/README.md

 Mandelbrot - Iteration of Mandelbrot sets.
 The speed of explosion is given a color.

 Julia Sets - Use the sequence f(z) = z^2 + c except c is constant over the entire complex plane.
 Furthermore, z varies across the complex plane rather than starting at zero.
 Slightly different than Mandelbrot but very similar.
 Currently c is random from +-2.0+-2.0i which means you will get a different Julia set every time you run the code

+Doodle - Attempting to make my own doodle program so I don't have to freaking download someone elses.
+Is it really that hard to just draw lines on a screen.
+Apparently yes.
+This program still needs a bit of work.